Your brain didn’t break.

 What changed is the environment it’s operating in.
 Dopamine — the neurotransmitter behind motivation, attention, and drive — evolved to keep you alive on the savanna.
 It spikes on novelty and unpredictability.
 Every scroll, every notification, every autoplay is engineered to trigger exactly that spike.

-A 2023 study in Nature Neuroscience found that modern smartphones produce dopamine release patterns statistically indistinguishable from early-stage addiction pathways.
-The key variable: variable ratio reinforcement — the same mechanism that makes slot machines impossible to put down.
+Neuroimaging studies show that striatal dopamine activity tracks directly with smartphone social engagement.
+The mechanism: variable ratio reinforcement — the same principle that makes slot machines impossible to put down.

 The Japanese Lens